DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 As "kind of complement" of _FroeZe_ trigger-based sequencer (mainly from drums), _FranKe_ module is a 80HP quantized note-based sequencer, as requested by an (old) OhmerPrems member!

-_FranKe_ (also a tribute to Christopher Franke, member of Tangerine Dream band) is providing 64 patterns, 8 tracks per pattern, 16 steps per track.
+_FranKe_ (a tribute to [Christopher Franke](https://en.wikipedia.org/wiki/Christopher_Franke), member of Tangerine Dream band) - is providing 64 patterns, 8 tracks per pattern, 16 steps per track.

-Track 8 may be replaced by a powerful 16-bit Turing Machine (state is always saved/recalled).
-In this case, the previous content of track 8 is hidden, and fully restored in case you close the Turing Machine.
+Melodic track 8 may be replaced by a powerful 16-bit Turing Machine (its state is always saved/recalled).
+In this case, the content of melodic track 8 is preserved (and hidden), but fully restored in case you close the Turing Machine, later.

-:warning: **Note-based track 8 and Turing Machine (also using track 8) cannot be used at the same time!**
+:warning: **Melodic track 8 and Turing Machine (also using track 8) cannot be used at the same time!**

 Each track have its own **PITCH**, +10V **GATE**, and (optional to use) **VELOCITY** output jacks.